Environmental migration? An overview of the literature: Meta-Analysis

 and its standard error, $se_i$:

 where $t_i$ and $df_i$ are the t-value and the degrees of freedom of the i-th estimate $\beta_i$.
-The $pcc$ is commonly used in meta-analysis literature \citep{doucouliagos2005publication,stanley2012meta, doucouliagos2006economic, brada2021does} and allows to analyze within a single framework all available studies on the effects of environmental stressors on migration regardless of the specification or measure of migration used\footnote{\ The major criticism of the use of the partial correlation is that its distribution is truncated at +1 and -1 and, in some cases, such truncation might cause an asymmetry. \citep{stanley2018does} suggest as an alternative measure the Fisher's z-transformed correlation effect size.
-We compute and use it for a robustness check, results do not change sensitively.
-They are available from the authors upon request.}.
-Summarizing all the different estimates together in a single coefficient raises the question of heterogeneity within the same study and between studies.
-The summary effect is calculated as follow:
+The $pcc$ is commonly used in MA literature \citep{doucouliagos2005publication,stanley2012meta, doucouliagos2006economic, brada2021does} and allows to analyze within a single framework of all available studies on the effects of environmental stressors on migration regardless of the specification or measure of migration used.\footnote{\ A summary of the distribution of computed partial correlation coefficients is provided in the Supplementary material, Section C.} Summarizing all the different estimates together in a single coefficient raises the question of heterogeneity within the same study and between studies.
+The summary effect is calculated as follows: